hrzlgnm/mdns-browser/PRIVACY.md

 6. Contact

-If you have any questions or concerns about this Privacy Statement, please feel free to contact me by opening an issue or Discussion
+If you have any questions or concerns about this Privacy Statement, please feel free to contact me by opening an issue or discussion